A conversation with Guest Speaker

-ISKL is pleased to welcome Jane Krill Thompson to speak with our ES and MS parents about raising HEALTHY children.
+ISKL is pleased to welcome back Jane Krill Thompson to speak with our parents about raising healthy children.

 Jane has 28 years of international experience supporting families with children and is a qualified examiner in developmental assessments.
 She has expertise in child development, early intervention strategies, and parent coaching.

 Jane Krill Thompson has 28 years of experience supporting families and their children.
 In the United States, she has worked with the Montgomery County Public Schools in the Infant and Toddler Program, the Preschool Education Program, and Adult Education.
 While abroad, she has had the opportunity to work with various NGOs, and American- International Schools.
 In her recent posting in Romania, Jane served as the Chair of the Board of Trustees at the American International School of Bucharest, and on the Advisory Boards of Ovidiu Ro, the Finlandia School, and the Citim Impreuna Literacy organization.
 She also coordinated the Parent Skills Training Initiative in cooperation with Autism Speaks and the World Health Organization.